yuchi1989/ssltimer/README.md

 Variance = [0, 0, 0, 0]
 Mean Variance = 0

-The mean variance range from 0 to 0.25.
-The following example shows a case with maximum mean variance.
+The mean variance ranges from 0 to 0.25.
+The following example shows the maximum mean variance.
 First round:
 Peak feature [0, 1, 0, 1]
 Second round: